 We’ve found some fabulous domestic helper courses that we think your helpers will love.
 We’re talking classes and lessons that will help her embrace and enhance her personal and professional skill-sets.
 And not only for life with your family either.
 These courses will help her build a future for life beyond her role as a helper.
 Read on below!

 Aidha believes in “sustainable futures through financial education”.
 This micro-business school organises domestic helper courses in Singapore that cover important life skills for when your helper is ready to move back home.
 Your helper can pick up tips on developing good saving habits, prepare for future small businesses and learn how to make sound investments.
-Classes are held on Sundays over a period of nine months.
-Topics include entrepreneurship, computer literacy, business management and finance.
+Classes are held on Sundays over a period of three to nine months, covering everything from entrepreneurship to computer literacy to business management and finance.

 Aidha, 748A North Bridge Road, Singapore 198716